 The one we are interested in is Manage System Users.
-Click on this and we will be presented with the dialog, click the Show All button to list the current users, including the pre-configured 'admin' account.
+Click on this and we will be presented with a list of current users, including the pre-configured 'admin' account.
 We need to select the Create User action, which will take us to the new user wizard.